 1. Within isolators, new innovative technologies mean fully closed and integrated systems, where “glove boxes” are replaced by robots and operators control the system remotely using touchscreens.
-This reduces the risk of human error, and has the added benefit of being able to run continuously.
-This could be used within diagnostic labs analysing unknown biological organisms.
+This reduces the risk of human error and has the added benefit of being able to run continuously.
+This could be used within diagnostic labs analyzing unknown biological organisms.

 2. Within biosafety, surgical assistant robots could be used in high containment facilities for large animal autopsies.
 This would significantly reduce the risk of exposure to potentially hazardous biological agents.